 Never enough time.
 There is never enough time to get in shape or learn a language.
 Or even when there is time, you don't seem to make much of the progress.

 It doesn't seem normal.

 And it isn't.
-There is a good chance you have contracted something I call "fluffoholism“.
-If you cringed, the reaction is fully justified.
+There is a good chance you have contracted something I call "fluffoholism".
+It's a terrible ailment.